 Our 12-week CPD course is aimed at qualified midwives, wishing to return to the UK Nursing and Midwifery Council (NMC) register.
+It offers a supported route back to midwifery practice.
+Your skills and experience are extremely valuable, and this is a great time to return to the profession.
 Applicants accepted directly onto the course are fully funded and you'll also receive a bursary from health Education England on successful completion.

-The Nursing and Midwifery Council (NMC) requires that all registrants undertake a minimum number of practice hours in each three-year period to remain current on the register (NMC, 2018).
+The Nursing and Midwifery Council (NMC) requires that all registrants undertake a minimum number of practice hours in each three-year period to remain current on the register.
 Registrants who are unable to demonstrate this requirement can undertake a return to professional practice course – such as this 12-week course – as a means of re-entering or remaining on the register.

 Our short course will help you adapt to meet the constantly changing health care needs of those in your care, in a wide range of practice environments.
 To achieve this, you'll explore the development of evidence-based practice and its role in the provision of client-centred quality care.
 You will also be encouraged to reflect on changes in practice and apply emerging evidence bases to this.

 Our theory/practice module is delivered as a single 60-credit (Level 6) module.
-You'll be expected to undertake a minimum of 150 practice hours (and a maximum of 450 hours) dependent on the length of time since you were last in practice.
-You will be supported in practice learning by a Practice Supervisor, Practice Assessor and Academic Assessor, who are all midwives.
-As well as practice learning, you'll undertake 100 hours teacher-managed learning plus additional student-managed learning.
+You'll be expected to undertake a minimum of 150 supernumerary practice hours (and a maximum of 450 hours) dependent on the length of time since you were last in practice.
+We'll support you in practice with a Practice Supervisor, Practice Assessor and Academic Assessor, who are all midwives.
+As well as practice learning, you'll undertake 100 hours teacher-managed learning.

-The module is typically taught over a single trimester, but extensions can be negotiated with the Module Leader to accommodate the maximum number of clinical hours or part-time placement time.
+The course is typically taught over 12 weeks, but extensions can be negotiated with the Course Leader to accommodate the maximum number of clinical hours or part-time placement time.

 You'll need to demonstrate competence in their sphere of clinical practice, and this will be assessed as pass/fail.

-Upon satisfactory completion of the module assessment tasks including a multi-station OSCE, medicines calculation exam and the achievement of the NMC standards of proficiency for midwives (2019) in the Practice Assessment Document, you'll be eligible to apply for the appropriate professional qualification and re-entry onto the professional register.
+Upon satisfactory completion of the course assessment tasks including a multi-station OSCE and reflective discussion, medicines calculation exam and the achievement of the NMC standards of proficiency for midwives (2019) in the Practice Assessment Document, you'll be eligible to apply for the appropriate professional qualification and re-entry onto the professional register.

 There are two ways to join this course.